-I have been talking a lot over the past few weeks about COVID-19 and it’s impact on a world going through various levels of digital transformation.
-As I hear the stories and discuss the hidden meanings, a very interesting picture has emerged.
+I have written over the past few weeks about COVID-19 and the impact on a world going through digital transformation.
+As I hear the stories and discuss the hidden meanings, a fascinating picture has emerged.

 Historically, when we think about Disaster Recovery and Business Continuity, we do so with the mindset of an invincible human.
 We plan for disasters that strike at our infrastructure and technology.
-The system is down, the phones don’t work, I’m cut off from the Internet.
-My transportation / distribution channel is challenged, and I can’t get into my flooded manufacturing plant.
-Basically – all of my employees are sitting around in the office, waiting for something to do.
+The system is down, the phones don’t work, and I am cut off from the Internet.
+My transportation/distribution channel is challenged, and I can’t get into my flooded manufacturing plant.
+All of my employees are sitting around in the office, waiting for something to do.

 But our current situation is the exact opposite; the systems are up, the lines are active, the roads are clear, the presses are ready to go.
 The problem is – no people.
 No one is coming to the office to punch the buttons, make and ship goods, pay the bills and collect the cash.